Posts Tagged classas at SWC

 Making art as a way to work through complex personal issues was helpful to me during the many years I worked as an organizational development consultant.
 I continued this “self-art therapy” during my formal study of art therapy and counseling at Southwestern College.
 The image-making and journaling…

-Posted September 3rd, 2012 by & filed under Top News, Art Therapy/Counseling at SWC.
+Posted September 3rd, 2012 by & filed under Art Therapy at SWC, Counseling at SWC.

 by Deb Schroder